AdobeDocs/app-builder/src/pages/resources/customer-dashboard/lesson2.md

 What happens here, is that the [action](https://github.com/apache/openwhisk/blob/master/docs/actions-nodejs.md) exposes a `main` function, which accepts a list of params from the client.
 It checks that required params for using the Campaign Standard SDK are present in this list, including the `Authorization` header for authentication against Adobe IMS.
 An access token is retrieved to initiate the SDK client instance, which is then used to retrieve the list of customer profiles using the [getAllProfiles()](https://docs.adobe.com/content/help/en/campaign-standard/using/working-with-apis/managing-profiles/retrieving-profiles.html) function.
 Finally the profiles are returned to the client.
 This whole execution is wrapped within a try-catch block, so that errors are handled appropriately.

 Next, let's see how the web UI communicates with the backend.
-All web assets are placed in the `web-src` folder.
+All web assets are placed in the `src/dx-excshell-1/web-src` folder.
 Beside a few auto-generated files that are useful for running your app on Adobe Experience Cloud (ExC) Shell, `App.js` is the extension point of your UI.
 By default, it contains 3 pages: Home and About are just static pages showing listing reference docs, and ActionsForm lists all available backend actions, allows you to select the action to be invoke, and once you click on the "invoke" button, it shows the invocation results in the browser console.